Men’s Basketball Travels to #10 Arkansas on Friday

 • It will be Fordham’s first game in “The Natural State.”

-• Friday night’s game at #10 Arkansas will be the first Fordham game against a Top-25 team since a game at #10 West Virginia in 2017.
+• Friday night’s game at #10 Arkansas will be the first Fordham game against a Top-25 team since a game at #7 Dayton in 2020.

 • The last Fordham win over a Top-25 team was a 60-54 win over #21/22 Harvard in 2011.